 Once you have entered the Gen Key command, you will get a few more questions:

 Enter file in which to save the key (/home/demo/.ssh/id_rsa):

 You can press enter here, saving the file to the user home (in this case, my example user is called demo).

 FTP Today suggests that you do not use a passphrase.
 Doing so will require you to enter the passphrase each time you wish to login.
 To leave the passphrase blank just hit enter.

 The entire key generation process looks like this:

 The public key is now located in /home/demo/.ssh/id_rsa.pub The private key (identification) is now located in /home/demo/.ssh/id_rsa

--Paste the contents of the public key into the SSH Key section.
+5. Fill out the SSH Key Name and paste the key into the SSH key section.

 6. Click the Save text to save this key.